Braves complete three-game sweep of slumping Diamondbacks

 Kemp picked on a first-pitch fastball with two on for his 13th homer, breaking a drought of nearly a month, and Adams followed an out later by turning on a 1-2 breaking ball for his 15th blast of the season.

+"Guys have been giving me a hard time about not hitting the ball out of the ballpark, so it felt good to get that one," said Kemp, who had last homered on June 21.

-It was the first time the Braves had hit two homers in an inning since pitch hitter Lane Adams and Phillips went deep in an eight-run fifth inning against San Francisco on June 22.
+It was the first time the Braves had hit two homers in an inning since pinch-hitter Lane Adams and Phillips went deep in an eight-run fifth inning against San Francisco on June 22.

 Paul Goldschmidt singled in a run for the Diamondbacks in the fourth, but Phillips produced another RBI double in the bottom of the inning.

-Phillips was in an 8-for-53 slump before getting three hits, including a homer and double, in Saturday's 8-5 victory by the Braves.
+"This is a very resilient group.
+They have been all year," Arizona manager Torey Lovullo said.
+"They should be proud of where they're at.
+We know we've hit a little stumbling block and that's part of the season, part of every baseball season."

 NOTES: The Diamondbacks placed RHP Randall Delgado on the 10-day disabled list with right elbow inflammation after he gave up four sixth-inning runs while getting two outs in a loss Saturday. ...
 RHP J.J.
 Hoover was activated by Arizona after being on the DL since June 23 because of right shoulder inflammation.
 Atlanta bench coach Terry Pendleton, the National League MVP in 1991, turned 57 Sunday. ...
-The Braves open a three-game home series against the Chicago Cubs on Monday, with RHP Julio Teheran (7-6, 4.79 ERA) facing LHP Jon Lester (5-6, 4.25 ERA). ...
+The Braves open a three-game home series against the Chicago Cubs on Monday with RHP Julio Teheran (7-6, 4.79 ERA) facing LHP Jon Lester (5-6, 4.25). ...
 The Diamondbacks are idle Monday before beginning a three-game series in Cincinnati.
-LHP Robbie Ray (8-4, 2.97 ERA, will start Tuesday, with fellow All-Star Game pick RHP Zack Greinke (11-4, 2.86) going the next day.
+LHP Robbie Ray (8-4, 2.97) will start Tuesday and fellow All-Star Game pick RHP Zack Greinke (11-4, 2.86) the next day.

-Note: EditorsNote: changes Garcia's losing streak to four